A Salford athlete has completed a daring endurance challenge running a coast-to-coast ultra-marathon for charity.

 “We also have a helpline which costs £250 to run for the full year so her effort helps cover the cost.”

-Chloe expressed that individual fundraising efforts are pivotal to the charity, as she continued: “We have a commission service, but without the donation of people, we won’t be able to put on the activities that we do.
+Chloe said: “We have a commission service, but without the donation of people, we won’t be able to put on the activities that we do.

 “We have people coming in to do guided meditation, armchair exercises, sound baths, arts and crafts sessions.

-“We wouldn’t be able to pivot anything like that without individual fundraisers,” she explained.
+“We wouldn’t be able to pivot anything like that without individual fundraisers.”

-“We’re currently going out into the community for people whose family members are currently in the ICU with brain injuries, and I’d like to say, we go above and beyond for people with head injuries.”
+She said: “We’re currently going out into the community for people whose family members are in the ICU with brain injuries, and I’d like to say, we go above and beyond for people with head injuries.”

 Rosie and Chloe are deeply grateful for donations and support they received from friends, family, and the community.